mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/03.Conditions/docs.en.md

 |**Has active notification**|Checks if an active web notification has been sent to the Contact|
 |**Has valid email address**|Checks if the Contact’s email address has a valid syntax, that is, name@example.com without spaces, other invalid characters or formats.|
 |
-The delay you set is ran before checking the condition no matter the delay you add on the connected actions.
-It will not wait the delay on the connected action to check the status of the condition to qualify the contact into the positive or negative path of the condition. <This sounds very convoluted.
-Need to understand and rewrite.>
+>>> If you set a delay manually on the condition itself, this will be respected before passing down to a delay on any connected action.
+For example, if you are coming from a negative path on 'Opens Email', you can set a condition of 'has active notification' with a relative date of 1 day, followed by 'Send Email' on the negative path with a relative date of 2 days.
+Mautic will check after 1 day if there is an active notification and if there is not, it will schedule the email to be sent two days later.

 ### Using a custom date field to trigger a campaign